A conversation with Stymie, One of the better Seattle grunge bands who never released a full length album

 With William Pennington

 Where in the annals of grunge does Stymie reside?
-That’s a good question.
-After I found their 7” single Others at a thrift store, I contacted them for permission to play it on the Here In Seattle podcast.
-They were so great that they gave me WAY more information than I knew what to do with.
-I felt the world needs to hear another Stymie story, because too few have been written.
+That is a great question, one that I cannot answer.
+Though after I found their 7” single Others at a thrift store, I contacted them for permission to play it on the Here In Seattle podcast.
+Band members Adem Tepedelen, Jeff Kleinsmith, Shane Bastian and James Halada were so open, and gave me way more information than I knew what to do with…so I felt the need to share the Stymie story, because few have been written.

-According to my counts, a story or interview was done here, and here and here.
+According to my Google search, a story or interview was done here, and here and here.
 While they still have a myspace page, it doesn't appear to be active.
 Feel free to search for them on YouTube.
-(A user by the name of KristinNirvana has posted everything they and every other Seattle grunge band has ever released)
+(A user by the name of KristinNirvana has posted nearly everything they and almost every other Seattle grunge band has ever released)

-When I listened to Stymie’s vinyl single, I felt happy that it was better than what I expected, but also a little sad that I never heard of them before.
-They seem like a decent 90s Seattle grunge band.
-And I think that’s where former members Adem Tepedelen and Jeff Kleinsmith are unique.
+Listening to Stymie’s vinyl single, I feel happy that its better than what I expected, but also a little sad that I never heard of them before.
+They are a pretty decent 90s Seattle grunge band.
+And I think that’s where Stymie is refreshing.
 They are completely happy with being remembered as a pretty good Seattle grunge band, and their breakup was basically drama free.
+I have repeatedly heard from each member that they just wanted to do something else with their lives.
 When you think of the most famous grunge bands in rock history, you are instantly hit with the fact that the greatest bands didn’t end well.
-But with Stymie, they kinda just didn't want to continue.
-End of story.
-Here’s the tale of a grunge band with a happy ending.
-Whatever that means.
+But with Stymie, they just didn't want to continue and they were fine with that.

 Thank you for taking time out of your day.
 Can you give a brief history of the band, for those readers who are unfamiliar?